-Breuninger has been a member of the international Fur Free Retailer program (FFR) since 1 January 2021 – and is fur-free!
+Breuninger has been a member of the international Fur Free Retailer programme (FFR) since 1 January 2021 – and is fur free!

-This is the world’s leading initiative to identify retailers as real-fur-free, helping customers to find fashion items that are guaranteed to be free of fur.
+This is the world’s leading initiative to identify retailers truly fur free, helping customers to find fashion items that are guaranteed to be free of fur.
 At the start of the new year, Breuninger successfully transformed all ranges across approximately 1000 brands and no longer sells any goods made entirely of, or containing, real fur throughout the entire business.
-With this move, we are making an important contribution to responsible and sustainable consumer behaviour.
+With this move, we are making an important contribution towards responsible and sustainable consumer behaviour.

-This multi-stage transformation process was carried out in close coordination with the animal welfare organisation FOUR PAWS Germany, which heads the Fur Free Retailer program in the country.
+This multi-stage transformation process was carried out in close coordination with the animal welfare organisation FOUR PAWS Germany, which heads the Fur Free Retailer programme in the country.

 Sustainable products in the online shop